Qualys/community/fetchreport/README.md

 If your account is on another QualysGuard platform, replace the server URL “qualysapi.qualys.com” with the URL for your platform.

-The integration is accomplished via Perl script that will reside on a workstation or server system that has access to the internet.&nbsp; The Perl script can be run with specific parameters and it will log into your QualysGuard account and download the specified report.
+The integration is accomplished via Perl script that will reside on a workstation or server system that has access to the internet.
+The Perl script can be run with specific parameters and it will log into your QualysGuard account and download the specified report.

 Installation and Configuration Process